 What is your return policy?

-We do not accept returns of personal items like regular, bath or beach towels.
+We do not accept returns of personal items like pillow cases, regular, bath or beach towels.
 Refunds are CREDITS only.
 No cash refunds.
 We do accept for return all other unused product in its original and unused condition, as well as any product damaged as a result of shipping.
 We will not accept any CODs.
 Cost of shipping a returned product is the responsibility of the customer.
 We will not accept returns 7 days after the purchase date.

 How to store fruit and vegetables

 For vegetables that like to be wet, such as lettuce and celery, first wet the bag so it’s soaked.
 Second, rinse your vegetables carefully, remove any damaged areas, and then gently shake off any excess water.
 If you’re washing lettuce or greens, there’s no need to spin.
 Let your bag do the work!
 Third, store in the main compartment of your refrigerator or in a slightly opened crisper drawer.
 When the bag dries out after several days, re-wet slightly by running it briefly under the faucet, vegetables and all.